DuncanCragg/OnexOS/README.md

 The OnexOS Android app will be a 3D creative space where you can sketch 3D objects and places and write and post 2D notes and documents around in virtual rooms.
 It's a thinking space, a creative space or a sharing space.
-It will run on Android.

 See this [description of the first release of the app](README-App.md).